dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FR-506 Repository MUST provide methods to resolve studyname id from text, fetch default combination id, and fetch combination items with component texts ordered by sequence_order.

 ## Update: Refresh Current Study Techniques on Default Change (2025-10-13)
-- FR-507 When a new default technique combination is created or set for the current studyname, the current studyâ€™s `study_techniques` field MUST refresh to reflect the new default without restarting New Study.
+- FR-507 When a new default technique combination is created or set for the current studyname, the current study¡¯s `study_techniques` field MUST refresh to reflect the new default without restarting New Study.
 - FR-508 Implementation MAY invoke a VM method `MainViewModel.RefreshStudyTechniqueFromDefaultAsync()` after window close or after save in the builder window.

-## Update: Edit Study Technique â€“ Duplicate Rule (2025-10-13)
+## Update: Edit Study Technique ?
+Duplicate Rule (2025-10-13)
 - FR-509 Within a single technique combination build session, duplicates by exact (prefix_id, tech_id, suffix_id) MUST be prevented at add time.
 - FR-510 On save, the system MUST ensure the persisted list is unique by the same triple; first occurrence order preserved and sequence numbers compacted (1..N).

 ## Update: Add Previous Study Automation Module (2025-10-13)
-- FR-511 Add a module named `AddPreviousStudy` to Automation tab â†’ Available Modules list.
+- FR-511 Add a module named `AddPreviousStudy` to Automation tab ¡æ Available Modules list.
 - FR-512 Module behavior:
   - Step 1: Run `GetCurrentPatientNumber`; if it matches the application's current `PatientNumber` (after normalization), continue; else abort with status "Patient mismatch".
   - Step 2: Read from Related Studies list: `GetSelectedStudynameFromRelatedStudies`, `GetSelectedStudyDateTimeFromRelatedStudies`, `GetSelectedRadiologistFromRelatedStudies`, `GetSelectedReportDateTimeFromRelatedStudies`.